suryakant-024/my-first-repo/README.md

-# my-first-repo
-This is my first repository .
-I am learning right now .
+# My First Repository 🚀

+Hi, I'm Suryakant 👋
+I’m learning Git, GitHub, Linux, and automation.

+This repository is for practice and learning.